 The recent progress of VrDU lies primarily in two directions.
 The first direction is usually built on the shallow fusion between textual and visual/layout/style information~\citep{Yang_2017,liu-etal-2019-graph,ijcai2019-466,yu2020pick,majumder-etal-2020-representation,Wei_2020,zhang2020trie}.
 These approaches leverage the pre-trained NLP and CV models individually and combine the information from multiple modalities for supervised learning.
-Although good performance has been achieved, these models often need to be re-trained from scratch once the document type is changed.
-In addition, the domain knowledge of one document type cannot be easily transferred into another document type, thereby the local invariance in general document layout (e.g. key-value pairs in a left-right layout, tables in a grid layout, etc.) cannot be fully exploited.
-To this end, the second direction relies on the deep fusion among textual, visual and layout information from a great number of unlabeled documents in different domains, where pre-training techniques play an important role in learning the cross-modality interaction in an end-to-end fashion~\citep{Lockard_2020,10.1145/3394486.3403172}.
-In this way, the pre-trained models absorb cross-modal knowledge from different document types, where the local invariance among these layout and styles is preserved.
+Although good performance has been achieved, the domain knowledge of one document type cannot be easily transferred into another, so that these models often need to be re-trained once the document type is changed.
+Thereby the local invariance in general document layout (key-value pairs in a left-right layout, tables in a grid layout, etc.) cannot be fully exploited.
+To this end, the second direction relies on the deep fusion among textual, visual, and layout information from a great number of unlabeled documents in different domains, where pre-training techniques play an important role in learning the cross-modality interaction in an end-to-end fashion~\citep{Lockard_2020,10.1145/3394486.3403172}.
+In this way, the pre-trained models absorb cross-modal knowledge from different document types, where the local invariance among these layouts and styles is preserved.
 Furthermore, when the model needs to be transferred into another domain with different document formats, only a few labeled samples would be sufficient to fine-tune the generic model in order to achieve state-of-the-art accuracy.
-Therefore, the proposed model in this paper follows the second direction, and we explore how to further improve the pre-training strategies for the VrDU task.
+Therefore, the proposed model in this paper follows the second direction, and we explore how to further improve the pre-training strategies for the VrDU tasks.